Washington County Courthouse (Minnesota)

-The historic Washington County Courthouse in Stillwater, Minnesota, United States, is one of the oldest standing courthouses in Minnesota.
-It was the center of Washington County government for over a century, from the building's completion in 1870 until 1975.
+Washington County Courthouse, built in 1870 in Stillwater, Minnesota, United States, is one of the oldest standing courthouses in the state.
+It served as the center of Washington County government for more than a century, from the building's completion in 1870 until 1975.
 It was listed on the National Register of Historic Places in 1971 for having state-level significance in the themes of architecture and government/politics.
 It was nominated as Minnesota's oldest functioning courthouse and one of its few surviving examples of monumental public architecture from the mid-19th century.

+Since construction of a new government center in 1975, the historic courthouse has been restored and adapted for use as a venue for public community and cultural events, and private occasions.